 a) information security controls within business continuity or disaster recovery processes, procedures and supporting systems and tools;

-b) processes, procedures and implementation changes to maintain existing information security controls during an adverse situation;
+b) processes, procedures and implement changes to maintain existing information security controls during an adverse situation;

 c) compensating controls for information security controls that cannot be maintained during an adverse situation.